 Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 A domain blacklist check tells you whether your sending domain — separate from your sending IP — is on a public block list.
-Here's how domain blacklists differ from IP blacklists, which ones actually matter for cold email, and the free tool that scans both.
+Here's how domain blacklists differ from IP blacklists, which ones actually matter for cold email, the free tool that scans both, and the per-blocklist delisting walkthrough.

 When people search "domain blacklist check," half are thinking about IP blocklists (the wrong thing) and half are thinking about domain-level blocklists (the right thing).
 The two are different categories, hit different reputational signals, and require different fixes.

-This guide is the canonical reference for cold email domain blacklists specifically: what URIBLs / SURBLs actually are, how they differ from IP-level blocklists, which ones matter at major inbox receivers, and how to scan your sending domain across both categories at once.
+This guide is the canonical reference for cold email domain blacklists specifically: what URIBLs / SURBLs actually are, how they differ from IP-level blocklists, which ones matter at major inbox receivers, how to scan your sending domain across both categories at once, and the exact per-blocklist delisting process when you do get listed.

 The 30-second answer